A Few More Tang Poems

 Descending endlessly, come Zhongnan’s blackness

-The lake’s southern half limpidly bathe the mountain
+The lake’s southern half limpidly bathes the mountain

 Inconstant reflections weave in the rippling flow